|Category||Marketing and Communication|

 Related policies, procedures and forms

 - University of Otago Talent Release Form (PDF)

 - University of Otago Policy on Managing News Media Enquiries

-If you have any queries regarding the content of this policy or need further clarification, contact the Head of Web Services at email@example.com.
+If you have any queries regarding the content of this policy or need further clarification, contact the Senior Strategy and Policy Advisor, Division of External Engagement, Angela Davis on email@example.com